Healthdirect Free Australian health advice you can count on.

 Choking

-If someone is choking and cannot breathe, call triple zero (000) and ask for an ambulance.
-Then, follow the steps in ‘What should I do in an emergency?’ below.
+If someone is choking, call triple zero (000) and ask for an ambulance.
+Then follow the steps in 'What should I do if someone is choking?' below.

 Key facts

-• Choking is a medical emergency.
-Knowing what to do when someone is choking could save their life.
+• Choking is an emergency, and knowing what to do when someone is choking could save their life.

-• A person chokes when the flow of air to their lungs gets blocked, causing breathing difficulties.
+• A person chokes when something gets stuck in their windpipe, blocking the flow of air to their lungs.

-• Children and adults with a disability are at greater risk of choking.
+• Young children, as well as people living with disability, are at greater risk of choking.

-• Keep small objects out of the reach of babies and children to help prevent choking accidents.
+• Keep small objects out of the reach of babies and children, and teach your child to eat safely to help prevent choking.

 What is choking?

-Choking is what happens when something gets stuck in a person's throat or windpipe, partially or totally blocking the flow of air to their lungs.
+Choking is when something gets stuck in your windpipe, blocking the flow of air to your lungs.

-In adults, choking usually occurs when a piece of food enters the windpipe instead of the food pipe.
-Babies and young children can choke on anything smaller than a D-size battery.
+In adults, choking can happen when a piece of food enters the trachea (windpipe) instead of the oesophagus (food pipe).
+Babies and young children put all sorts of things in their mouths and can choke on anything smaller than a 20 cent coin.

-Sometimes the windpipe is only partially blocked.
-If the person can still breathe, they will probably be able to push out the object by coughing forcefully.
-Be careful not to do anything that will push the blockage further into the windpipe, like banging on the person's back while they are upright.
+Sometimes the windpipe is only partly blocked.
+If you can still breathe, you may be able to push out the object by coughing forcefully.

-If the object cuts off the airway completely and the person cannot breathe, it's now a medical emergency.
-The brain can only survive for a few minutes without oxygen.
+If the object blocks your windpipe completely and you cannot breathe, it's a medical emergency.
+Your brain can only survive for a few minutes without oxygen.

 What are the symptoms of choking?